naomap/leaflet-fusesearch/README.md

 <li><code>title</code> : used for the control tooltip, default <code>'Search'</code></li>
 <li><code>placeholder</code> : used for the input placeholder, default <code>'Search'</code></li>
 <li><code>maxResultLength</code> : number of features displayed in the result list, default is null
-	so that all features found by Fuse are displayed</li>
+	and all features found by Fuse are displayed</li>
 <li><code>showResultFct</code> : function to display a feature returned by the search, parameters are the
 	feature and an HTML container.
 Here is an example :</li>
 </ul>